adam-ainsworth/spectrum-dev/README.md

 ## Environment variables

-You can can a file named .env with the following environment vairables (more will be added as they are implemented)
+You can can a file named .env with the following environment variables (more will be added as they are implemented)

 * MACHINE - 48, 128, 5

 Please see the [JSSpeccy 3 readme](https://github.com/gasman/jsspeccy3#embedding) for valid values.

+**Note** even if you don't need to use it, you must rename .env.example to .env or Docker won't start.

 ## Notes